-In signac, the elements of a project’s data space are called jobs.
+In signac, collections of parameter values are jobs and are stored in a flat directory structure.
 Every job is defined by a unique set of well-defined parameters that define the job’s context, and it also contains all the data associated with this metadata.
 This means that all data is uniquely addressable from the associated parameters.
 With signac, we define the processes generating and manipulating a specific data set as a sequence of operations on a job.
-Using this abstraction, signac can define workflows on an arbitrary signac data space.
+Using this abstraction, signac can define workflows on an arbitrary signac workspace.